 Use Newer Strategies for Learner-Engagement

 It is all about convenience.
 More often than not, the job roles of learners leave them with less time to brush-up a concept.
 Think of the retail sector, where employees are expected to attend to customers all the time.
 Some of them have long shifts, making them yearn for more personal time.
 This is where convenience becomes the key to engage learners.
-Set learning stations at nooks and break rooms for employees to access.
+Learning stations can be set up at nooks and break rooms and employees can access them.
 But why would they?
 The key is providing them information that helps them do their jobs better.
 Setting the learning in context makes it valuable.
 Then the task is to make it easy to consume.

 For instance, the course could offer learning materials by breaking up the content in small and easily digestible chunks such as infographics, interactive videos, quizzes, templates, checklists, etc.